NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 current development build.
 Stereo Pipeline can also be compiled from source, but this is not recommended.

-Precompiled Binaries (Linux and macOS)
+Precompiled binaries (Linux and macOS)
 --------------------------------------

 Simply download the appropriate distribution for your operating